vippsas/vipps-recurring-api/how-it-works/vipps-recurring-api-campaigns-howitworks.md

 For technical documentation go to:
 [Vipps Recurring API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/recurring-api).

-## 1. Buy a subscription with VippsMobilePay
+## 1. Buy a subscription with Vipps MobilePay

 A user chooses Vipps or MobilePAy as payment method for a subscription on a merchant's website or app.